pret/pokecrystal/INSTALL.md

 To compile the ROM from ASM source, run `pokecrystal.bat`.

 That will take between 3 and 15 seconds, depending on your computer.
-If you see `cmp baserom.gbc pokecrystal.gbc` as the last line, the build was successful!
+If you see `FC: no differences encountered`, the build was successful!
 Rejoice!

 Now you may try messing around with `main.asm`, or just do whatever you wanted to.